McGillX/course-development-guide/docs/source/notes.rst

 - Whenever possible keep images small (less than 500kb)

-:Example: Do not put an image related to a problem in a separate html module if you might just as easily include it in the problem module
+.. example::  Do not put an image related to a problem in a separate html module if you might just as easily include it in the problem module

 - Since pages can't be scheduled for release, either save the html prepared for release or enclose content in comment tags and remove them when the content is ready for students `` <!-- --> ``